 All in all Oregano is an easy herb to grow.
 Let’s move over to the health benefits of Oregano.

 The oregano plant is a perfect bug repellent but you can use it as a medicine as well.
 The Ancient Greeks knew this long ago.

-	Besides that it can help against cancer, osteoporosis and diabetes and many more illnesses such as headaches, muscle pain and is well known for its anti-inflammatory benefits.
+Besides that, it can help against cancer, osteoporosis and diabetes and many more illnesses such as headaches, muscle pain and are well known for its anti-inflammatory benefits.

 Health benefits summarized:

 - Menstrual cramps

 Now let’s have a look at the indoor care of the herb chive.